C2-DPO: Constrained Controlled Direct Preference Optimization: Experiments

 \subsection{\textrm{Reddit TL;DR}}

 We then evaluate our proposed method on a summarization task with human-assigned scores for pairs of summaries.
-For this purpose, we employ the \textrm{Reddit TL;DR} dataset from \citet{reddit}, specifically focusing on the posts under relationships and relationship\_advice subreddits.
+For this purpose, we employ the \textrm{Reddit TL;DR} dataset from \citet{reddit}.
 We follow \citet{odpo} in creating the dataset and include pairs of summaries where one received a higher quality score than the other.
-The training and validation dataset has 572 and 102 rows respectively, each containing one Reddit post and four to twenty-four user generated summaries and their corresponding scores.
 During training and testing, we select the highest-scoring summary as $y_w$ and a randomly selected alternative as $y_l$.

-We align the GPT-J developed by \citet{gpt-j} with vanilla \texttt{DPO} as well as \texttt{C-3DPO} algorithms.
-Specifically, we first run one SFT epoch with the \textrm{Reddit TL;DR} dataset on the GPT-J checkpoint, where we maximize the probability of generating the winner summary, and then take the SFT checkpoint for subsequent alignment experiments.
+We align GPT-J \citet{gpt-j} with vanilla \texttt{DPO} as well as \texttt{C2-DPO} algorithms.
+Specifically, we first run one SFT epoch with the \textrm{Reddit TL;DR} dataset on GPT-J, and then perform subsequent preference alignment.
 We evaluate the final checkpoints by computing win rates against $y_w$ following \citet{DPO, odpo}.
-We use Claude Sonnet 3.5 v2 as a judge to determine which summary is more concise and precise, and provide prompt used for Claude in the Appendix \ref{Appendix:win_rates_prompt_tldr}.
-As shown in Figure \ref{fig:tl;dr}, our proposed method improves upon the baseline when using higher temperatures.
+We use Claude Sonnet 3.5 v2 as a judge, and provide prompt used for Claude in the Appendix \ref{Appendix:win_rates_prompt_tldr}.
+As shown in Figure \ref{fig:training_losses}, \texttt{C2-DPO} improves upon \texttt{DPO}.
+Moreover we show the probability of individual $y_w$ and $y_l$ in Figure~\ref{fig:training_losses}.